telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### xAxis.majorGridLines.visible `Boolean` *(default: true)*

-If set to `true` the chart will display the x major grid lines.
+If set to `false` the chart will not display the x major grid lines.
 By default the x major grid lines are visible.

 #### Example - hide the scatter chart x major grid lines